akanelovw/akanelovw/README.md

   </h1>
 </div>

 Hello, my name is Nikita.
-I'm a Software Engineer from Novosibirsk.
+I'm a Software Engineer from Moscow.
 I have always been interested in solving complex problems and learning new things.
 At the moment I am mastering Django, studying algorithms, and want to study asynchronous programming.
 I also have an interest in game development.
 In the future, I plan to learn JS and React.